Use Lymwave with Claude Code through MCP

 Can Claude Code update my blog files?

-The intended workflow is for Claude Code to propose or apply changes to supported content files such as Markdown, MDX, frontmatter, and related metadata, depending on your project setup and MCP permissions.
+The workflow is for Claude Code to propose or apply changes to supported content files such as Markdown, MDX, frontmatter, and related metadata, depending on your project setup and MCP permissions.

-Is this only for static sites?
+Is this only for Git-based sites?

-No. It is especially useful for Git-based and static-site workflows, but the same concept can support CMS and API-driven publishing workflows where tools are available.
+No. It is especially useful for Git-based and static-site workflows, and it can support CMS or API-driven publishing when your reviewed Lymwave drafts move through those existing systems.

-Will the MCP tools publish content automatically?
+Do public MCP tools publish content directly?

 Can this help with AEO and GEO content?